 |Bio and Links|

-Permission Granted to download or save for use at your discretion, any photos taken to fulfill F.A.G.
-Requests, or any photo of my direct family I have posted.
-Please attribute me if posted on those "paid" sites, ie Ancestry.|
+Permission Granted to save for your PERSONAL use any photos taken to fulfill F.A.G.
+Requests, or any photo of my direct family I have posted

 Photos of the World War II crewmen were given by their family members and they shared them for the Memorials. *Please do not take them unless you are a family member!